frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 by slightly changing our mindset?

 The idea here is using **components' streaming**, which is possible with React Server Components (RSC).
-So RSC are components that are truly server-side, meaning no rendering on a client is required.
+RSC are components that are truly server-side, meaning no rendering on a client is required.
-They can be nested inside other server side components, but also inside client components, and be **streamed** at some point in time (!).
+They can be nested inside other server side components, but also inside client components (!).
+But what is even more interesting, they are distributed asynchronously, what we call as **components streaming**.

 ### On-demand streaming for client components